OAI/OpenAPI-Specification/proposals/2024-06-01-Self-Identification-and-Bundling.md

 ## Backwards compatibility

-OAS 3.2 and Arazzo 1.1 documents that do not use the `self` field will be have exactly the same as OAS 3.1 and Arazzo 1.0 documents.
+OAS 3.2 and Arazzo 1.1 documents that do not use the `self` field will behave exactly the same as OAS 3.1 and Arazzo 1.0 documents.
 The change in minor version is sufficient to manage the compatibility issues, as no software that only supports up to 3.1/1.0 should attempt to parse 3.2/1.1 documents.

 ## Alternatives considered